2TallTyler/improved_town_industries/README.md

 ## Parameters

 - Generate Primary Industries Only
-  - Disable automatic generation of Factories, Steel Mills, Power Plants, Paper Mills, Oil Refineries, and Recycling Centers (if enabled)
+  - Disable automatic generation of Factories, Steel Mills, Paper Mills, Oil Refineries, Power Plants, (if enabled) and Recycling Centers (if enabled)
   - Does not affect funded industries

 - Industry elevation requirements